dogethereum/dogethereum-contracts/README.md

   * A doge altruistic doge lock tx submitter using [Dogethereum agents](https://github.com/dogethereum/dogethereum-agents) finds the doge lock tx (In the future there will be a tool for users to relay their own txs).
   * The doge altruistic doge lock tx submitter sends an eth tx to [DogeSuperblocks contract](contracts/DogeSuperblocks.sol) containing: the doge lock tx, a partial merkle tree proving the doge lock tx was included in a doge block, the doge block header that contains the doge lock tx, another partial merkle tree proving the block was included in a superblock and the superblock id that contains the block.
   * [DogeSuperblocks contract](contracts/DogeSuperblocks.sol) checks the consistency of the supplied information and relays the doge lock tx to [DogeToken contract](contracts/token/DogeToken.sol).
-  * [DogeToken contract](contracts/token/DogeToken.sol) checks the doge lock tx sends funds to the doge address of an operator.
+  * [DogeToken contract](contracts/token/DogeToken.sol) checks the doge lock tx actually sends funds to the doge address of a registered operator.
   * [DogeToken contract](contracts/token/DogeToken.sol) mints N tokens and assigns them to the User.
-[DogeToken contract](contracts/token/DogeToken.sol) calculates the User eth account address in a way that is controlled by the private key that signed the doge lock tx.
+Dogecoin lock txs don't specify a destination eth address.
+Dogetokens will be assigned to the eth address controlled by the private key that signed the dogecoin lock tx.

 * Sending dogecoins to ethereum